stormpat/CryptoCoin/README.md

 ***Test setup: 2.2Ghz Core i7, 8GB DDR3, OSX 10.9.1***

 The algorythm is quite slow with bcmath on older PHP versions.
 Its highly recommended that you use PHP 5.5.x.
-I have not yet tested with GMP, ill post benchmarks later.

-*The BcMath PHP*
+*With BcMath*

-PHP 5.4.21
+- PHP 5.4.21
-~6.3 sec
+- ~6.3 sec

-PHP 5.5.7
+- PHP 5.5.7
-~1.5 sec
+- ~1.5 sec

 *With GMP*

-[coming later]
+- PHP 5.5.7
+- ~0.02 sec

+As in the above benchmarks, i strongly suggest GMP with a bleeding edge PHP version.
+Otherwise you should probably try using some sort of queue service for the generation.

 For additional info please read: [BcMath vs GMP](http://phpseclib.sourceforge.net/math/intro.html)